Your capital is at risk

 Even though the Testnet has its own subdomain, it is linked to the BaseFEX platform and behaves in exactly the same way.
 As a result, it is a great way to get acquainted with the intuitive interface and try out the different functions and features present on the platform.
 When you are ready to proceed to the real thing, the transition is seamless.

 BaseFEX exchange doesn’t require users to upload any kind of documents for trading futures contracts.
 Users can start trading immediately after they create an account with their email address.
 Since the exchange doesn’t follow any KYC (Know Your Customer) procedure, users can remain completely anonymous.

 In order to buy futures contracts on BaseFEX, firstly, users should create an account on the exchange using their email address.
 Users need not to worry about uploading any kind of verification documents, as it is not required.
 Next, deposit any amount of BTC to buy perpetual futures contracts.

 Follow the steps below to deposit BTC on BaseFEX exchange.
-The minimum deposit amount is 0.0001 BTC.

 Once your sender initiates the transaction, BTC will be credited to your account after 1 confirmation on the Bitcoin network.

 Firstly, users should fund their account with the required amount of BTC before starting to trade futures contracts on the exchange.
 Since BaseFEX is purely a cryptocurrency derivatives exchange, it is highly recommended to understand the below terminologies before starting trading.